 Validates multiple function calls in sequence.

 Tool calls are validated in the order they’re defined.
-Use type: "exact"
+Use type: "exact" for

-strict validation or type: "regex"
+strict validation or type: "regex" for flexible validation.

 When responses vary slightly (like names, dates, or IDs), use regex patterns for flexible matching.